 Being both a patient and an employee, I’m so grateful to have been on both sides of this wild journey that is infertility.
 I was a patient first, so I do understand the feelings that go hand in hand with infertility – disappointment, longing for a "normal" journey to parenthood, stress.

-I want other people to know that even though these feelings are all incredibly normal and it’s okay to feel every single one of them, they should never, ever give up on their dream.
+I want others to know that even though these feelings are all incredibly normal and it’s okay to feel every single one of them, you should never, ever give up on your dream.
 My husband and I had two losses before our third transfer was finally successful.
 I remember feeling like the good news would never come because we were so used to hearing all the bad.

 However, we’re now the parents of an amazing baby girl, and if we had given up, we never would have experienced this joy.
 I think my biggest take away from being on both sides is this: every single patient, every single diagnosis, and every single fertility journey is different.